Native Rain Gardens

 A rain garden is a shallow depression designed to capture and soak up stormwater runoff from hard-surface areas around your home or business.
 Runoff from driveways, sidewalks, even compacted lawn areas is considered one of the main sources of water pollution nationwide.
 More and more development increases paved surfaces.
 Stormwater runoff from parking lots, sidewalks, driveways and rooftops empties quickly into storm drains and surface waters.
 Rain gardens capture runoff, allowing it to soak into the ground.

-Benefits of Raingardens?
+Benefits of Rain Gardens?

 Rain gardens planted with deep-rooted native plants not only add beauty to the landscape, but they help protect water quality.
 Rainwater runoff from a typical turf yard can be up to 100%.
 The runoff runs onto nearby hard surfaces, picks up sediment, heavy metals, oils, pesticides, and bacteria.
 This polluted water then runs into our lakes, streams, and rivers.